Sidipedia/SQL-Projects/README.md

 # SQL-Projects
 A place to showcase some interesting projects that I have done.

-It will be a mix of guided + independent projects.
+These projects are meant to demonstrate my understanding of business problems and providing required solution for them.

+All the querying has been done on SSMS (T-SQL)